 Car accidents often occur due to such defects - and drivers and passengers alike can be seriously hurt.
 But holding negligent corporations accountable for their actions can be a challenge.
 That's because many companies hire entire teams of attorneys to defend their best interests and also try to hide the evidence well before the car or part is released into the market.

 You shouldn't have to suffer because a business made a defective product or vehicle.
-Contact our law firm and schedule an appointment with attorney Plotnick.
+Contact our Rockville law firm and schedule an appointment with Attorney Plotnick.
 Our legal team has decades of experience handling car accident cases involving defective parts or designs.
 We know what evidence to look for, what questions to ask and how to win tough, legal cases.